kubernetes/enhancements/keps/sig-instrumentation/2831-kubelet-tracing/README.md

   It will start generating and exporting traces again.

 ##### Are there any tests for feature enablement/disablement?
+  Enabling and disabling kubelet tracing is an in-memory switch.
+Explicit enablement/disablement tests will not provide value so will not be added.
-  Unit tests switching feature gates will be added.
-Manual testing of disabling, reenabling the feature on nodes, ensuring the kubelet comes up w/out error will also be performed.
+  Manual testing of disabling, reenabling the feature on nodes, ensuring the kubelet comes up w/out error will be performed and documented.

 ### Rollout, Upgrade and Rollback Planning